-Audit planning report
+Audit planning report update

-We are pleased to attach our audit planning report for the forthcoming meeting of the Regulation, Audit and Accounts Committee.
+We are pleased to attach our updated audit planning report for the forthcoming meeting of the Regulation, Audit and Accounts Committee.
 The purpose of this report is provide the Committee with a basis to review our proposed audit approach and scope for the 2021/22 audit, in accordance with the requirements of the auditing standards and other professional requirements, but also to ensure that our audit is aligned with the Committees' service expectations.

 This report summarises our assessment of the key issues which drive the development of an effective audit for West Sussex Pension Fund.
 We have aligned our audit approach and scope with these.
-Our audit planning remains ongoing, and we will provide any required updates to our audit planning and risk assessment to the July 2022 meeting of the Regulation, Audit and Accounts Committee.